TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid.md

 The overall effect is that ScrollTo renders items that are outside the window, then scrolls them into view.
 What I can't work out is why it does it this way.
 There's nothing in the comments that explains why.

 Why not set the scroll offset of the outer div directly in `ScrollTo`, then rely on the scroll event handler to set the state, which in turn will trigger a render?
-After all, it does it this way when setting an initial scroll position.
+After all, react-window does it this way when setting an initial scroll position.
 It seems overly complex and worse won't work when I implement paged scrolling.
 Scrolling items outside the window into view only works if the items are on the current page.

 I'll implement the simple, direct approach instead, which means I won't need `scrollUpdateWasRequested`.